csci1710/public-examples/cnf/gen/README.md

 ## Notes

-I have confirmed that these 6 examples produce the expected SAT or UNSAT result using `z3 -dimacs <filename>`.
+I have confirmed that these 6 `.cnf` examples produce the expected SAT or UNSAT result using `z3 -dimacs <filename>`.
+However, since I don't have a solver that accept s-expressions, I have not validated the result of translating these to `.scnf` format.